Quick-Start

 Note

 On a virgin workspace you do not need to hand-create ~/log/execute/<app> snippets.
 The installer dispatcher (src/agilab/apps/install.py) calls _seed_example_scripts before kicking off AGI, copying each AGI_*.py helper from src/agilab/examples/<app>/ into ~/log/execute/<app>/ so the first install has runnable mirrors.
 After that initial bootstrap, the web interface ORCHESTRATE page re-generates the snippets on demand according to the form inputs you provide, keeping IDE and CLI flows in sync.
-Field defaults are read from each app’s app_settings.toml before the form renders, so adjust that file first when you need new baselines.
+Field defaults are read from each app’s per-user workspace copy ~/.agilab/apps/<app>/app_settings.toml before the form renders.
+That workspace file is seeded from the versioned app_settings.toml source file (for example <project>/app_settings.toml or <project>/src/app_settings.toml) on first use, so update the workspace copy when you need local baselines and update the source seed only when you intend to change the shipped defaults.

 Next steps